okta/okta-oidc-ios/README.md

 ### Handle the redirect

+**Important**: This is needed if you want to support iOS 10 and older.
+Starting from iOS 11 Okta uses modern API which does not implies redirects to/from browser.

 In order to redirect back to your application from a web browser, you must specify a unique URI to your app.
 To do this, open `Info.plist` in your application bundle and set a **URL Scheme** to the scheme of the redirect URI.

 For example, if your **Redirect URI** is `com.okta.example:/callback`, the **URL Scheme** will be `com.okta.example`.